Daniel Steres

-Daniel Steres (born November 11, 1990) is an American professional soccer player who plays as a defender for Major League Soccer club Houston Dynamo.
+Daniel Howard Steres (born November 11, 1990) is an American professional soccer player who plays as a defender.
 He was USL-Pro All-League Second Team in 2013 and 2014, USL All-League First Team in 2015, and LA Galaxy II Defender of the Year in 2014 and 2015.

 Early and personal life

 Steres was born in Burbank, California, to Suzie and Mark Steres.
 He grew up in Calabasas, California.
 He has a younger brother named Andrew; their family is Jewish.
 His maternal grandmother is Jo Seligman, and his paternal grandparents are Bob and Rochelle Steres.
 Daniel Steres grew up a fan of the LA Galaxy, with his favorite players being stars Cobi Jones and Mauricio Cienfuegos.
 He is also a fan of English club Tottenham.

 Career

 College and amateur

-Steres started playing soccer with a U-11 team and played with the same team to U-19, during which the club won a Dallas Cup championship.
+Steres started playing soccer with the DMS11 U-11 team and played with the same team to U-19, during which the club won a Dallas Cup championship.

 He played four years for the Calabasas High School Coyotes soccer team.
 He twice was a Maramonte League selection, and was all-California Interscholastic Federation.